-'Hope you die slowly': Tennis stars trolled
+Australian Open: 'Hope you die slowly'-- Tennis stars trolled | CNN

 He added: “The ITF took the decision to end the Betway partnership early as part of a policy decision to cease having betting sponsors.”

-The ITF says it "strongly condemns any form of online abuse of players at any level of the game."
+On a separate note, the ITF further says it “strongly condemns any form of online abuse of players at any level of the game.”

 “Our aim is to protect players from these sorts of abuses,” ITF president Dave Haggerty said.
 “We encourage any players facing online abuse to report the matter to the Tennis Integrity Unit.”